- Housing COVID-19 Resources

 I already filed an unlawful detainer against my tenant for violating the lease and causing a threat to health and safety for other tenants.
 What happens now?

-The Supreme Court of Virginia declared a judicial emergency beginning March 16, 2020, through May 17, 2020.
-There is a possibility that this could be extended.
-This means that all civil matters pending on Monday, March 16, 2020, including unlawful detainers, have been continued until after May 17, 2020, at the earliest.
+The Supreme Court of Virginia declared a judicial emergency beginning March 16, 2020, through June 28, 2020.
+This means that all civil matters pending on Monday, March 16, 2020, including unlawful detainers, have been continued until after June 28, 2020, at the earliest.
 No distinction has been made at this time between an eviction for non-payment of rent and an eviction for other reasons.
 If you have a significant health and safety violation with a tenant, contact an attorney or Arlington General District Court to find out if there are any procedures to address health and safety violations by a tenant.

 I have a tenant who was diagnosed with COVID-19.
 Do I need to disclose this to other tenants?